John-Nik/portfolio/README.md

 **1.2.5:** Moved the const runtime to "/portfolio/page.tsx" file

 **1.2.6:** Added the const runtime to the top of the "page.tsx" files in routes "/portfolio" and "/portfolio/[portfolioId]"

+**1.2.7:** Removed the const runtime and moved it to the layout of the other pages